chrisn/node-optimist/readme.markdown

 * `.require()` as synonym for `.demand()`
 * `.strict()` reports errors for unknown options (i.e., options with no description)
+* `.showHelpOnFail()` controls whether the usage message is output if invalid arguments are given
 * `.requiresArg()` to specify arguments which require values (default optimist behaviour is to set these values to `true`)